hannessalin/hannessalin.github.io/README.md

 ## Publications for my PhD in Microdata Analysis
 - Salin, H., Rybarczyk, Y., Han, M., & Nyberg, R. G. [*Quality Metrics for Software Development Management and Decision Making: An Analysis of Attitudes and Decisions*](https://link.springer.com/chapter/10.1007/978-3-031-21388-5_37).
 In International Conference on Product-Focused Software Process Improvement (pp. 525-530).
 Springer, Cham., 2022
+- Salin, H., Albrecht, F., Skov, J. [*The Power of Scrum Mastery: An Analysis of Agile Team Performance and Scrum Master Influence*](www.springer.com).
+In Proceedings of the 18th International Conference on Software Technologies, ISBN 978-989-758-665-1, ISSN 2184-2833, pages 377-384., 2023

 ## Other publications
 - Salin,H., Lundgren,M., [*Towards Agile Cybersecurity Risk Management for Autonomous Software Engineering Teams*](https://www.mdpi.com/2624-800X/2/2/15), Journal of Cybersecurity and Privacy 2 (2), 276-291